 The point is that the traditional training is not very effective and so the results it produces are inadequate.
 And because of the forgetting curve, employees forget 70% of whatever they learn in 24 hours and 90% within a month.
 The ideal approach is to complement traditional training methods with modern ones to ensure effective learning.
 Modern training methods should be intuitive, on-demand, and blended.

-You get all this and more with a Digital Adoption Platform.
+You get all this by using new Salesforce training methods like Digital Adoption Platform.
 It helps you to maintain process compliance, and data integrity by training and precisely guiding the employees.
 It has Walkthroughs that guide employees from one step to the other and ensure that they follow the defined process.
 Once they are familiar with the processes, you can ensure that they enter the data correctly.

 A Digital Adoption Platform ensures that data is entered in the correct format without any prior training.
 The moment the employees enter the wrong input within the field it passes a warning signal and guides them to enter the data correctly.